Alfresco/docs-activiti-enterprise/docs/modeling/projects.md

 2. Select the **Collaborators** option against the project.
 3. Search for the user and click **Add**.

+## Validation
+Validation is run when any model is saved in the Modeling Application.
+The **Validate** option is available to all model types and can be run on demand.
+The project level validation will be run against all models in the project.

+Any validation errors in a model will be

 ## Versioning and releasing
 Projects are version controlled through a release function.
 The version will not be incremented until it has been [released](#releasing-a-project).
 A new project will begin at version 0 and increments by one every time it is released.